rimeinn/coc-rime/README.md

 This project is consist of two parts:

 - A nodejs binding of librime
-- An IME for coc.nvim
+- A librime frontend on coc.nvim

 ## Dependencies